-Florida Bay is a vitally important body of water in Florida.
+Florida Bay is one of the most important waters in Florida.
 It’s located south of the Florida Everglades and Everglades National Park.

-Florida Bay spans a large area; it covers more than 1,100 square miles (2,850 km).
+Florida Bay covers more than 1,100 square miles (2,850 km).
 Almost all of Florida Bay is contained within Everglades National Park.

 How Deep is Florida Bay?